Melv1C/CompetitionManagerSaaS/apps/competitions-api/README.md

+a faire
 get all competitions        done get a competition by eid    done create a competition        done update a competition delete a competition

-get all events of a competition -> non parce que get a competition by eid les donne déja get an event of a competition (with participants always ?) create an event             ongoing update an event delete an event

 create admin
 update admin
 delete admin

-diff route ? /results/:eid ? ou aussi dans competitions
+create inscription
+update inscription
+delete inscription

+update inscription as confirmed /inscritpions/:id/confirmations

 get results of an event
 create results of an event (update if already exist) delete results of an event

+create an event             ongoing update an event delete an event

+a discuter

+get all events of a competition -> non parce que get a competition by eid les donne déja get an event of a competition (with participants always ?)

 diff route ? /liveResult/:eid ? ou aussi dans competitions
 get liveResult
 get liveResult as a admin

-diff route ? /inscriptions/:eid ? ou aussi dans competitions
-create inscription
-update inscription
-delete inscription

-diff route ? /confirmations/:eid ? ou aussi dans competitions
-update inscription as confirmed

 autre ?

+get all competitions of a admin